graphql-python/graphene/docs/pages/docs/quickstart-django.md

 ---
-title: Django Quickstart Guide
+title: Guide to Django
-active_tab: quickstart
 description: A Quick guide to Graphene in Django
 ---

-## Django Quickstart

 In our previous quickstart page we created a very simple schema.
-Now we will adapt the schema for our Django models.
+Now we will adapt the schema to map automatically some Django models.

 ## Project setup